derekvanvliet/Xbox360ControllerManager/README.md

 * Xbox360Controller: a class that can be used to poll for button and stick states from those instances and
 * Xbox360ControllerDelegate: a protocol that delegates can use to receive button inputs

+The following NSNotifications are posted:

+* XBOX360CONTROLLERS_UPDATED: posted whenever a controller connects or disconnects

 ## Usage

 To use Xbox 360 controller input in your Mac application, do the following: